ladyron/info-vis/README.md

 # Developer notes

-1. Project is on hold and is still in the works.
+1. Made a new project visualizing stats about women in STEM - still in progress.